An Easy to Build Plyometric Box for High Intensity Workouts

 A router with a roundover bit can be used inside the holes so the edges aren’t as sharp.
 Sand the hard edges of the box as desired.
 Paint or stain are not necessary!

+The easy plyo box plans are suitable for all skill levels, and would make an excellent weekend project!
 Have any questions about the DIY plans to build a plyo box for workouts?
 Leave a comment below!